No. 2: Modern technology and products

 Today’s welders expect equipment and systems that are easier to use and navigate.
 Newer welding power sources are often designed with technologies that can help welders improve their skills as they’re learning — and still create high-quality welds, even with variations in technique.

-Look for welding solutions and processes that offer a wider operating window, which can help reduce spatter and weld defects, saving time and money.
-Pulsed welding isn’t a new technology, but the Accu-Pulse™ process from Miller is a pulsed MIG welding process that provides a 28% wider operating window and a more forgiving arc.
+Look for welding solutions and processes that offer a wider operating window.
+This can help reduce spatter and weld defects, saving time and money.
+Pulsed welding isn’t a new technology, but the Accu-Pulse™ process from Miller is a pulsed MIG process that provides a 28% wider operating window and a more forgiving arc.
 This helps welders of all skill levels get into production quicker.

-Deltaweld® systems are available with Accu-Pulse technology and also include EZ-Set technology, which simplifies parameter setup based on material thickness — removing complexity and reducing welder training time.
+Deltaweld® systems are available with Accu-Pulse technology and also include EZ-Set technology, which simplifies parameter setup based on material thickness.
+This removes complexity and reduces welder training time.

 In addition, newer welding equipment often includes easy user interfaces and graphics to aid new welders.

 Weld data monitoring technology can also assist in training new welders by providing real-time feedback along with digital work instructions and quality control within the weld cell.
-Insight Centerpoint™ weld data monitoring from Miller includes WorkFlow™ technology, which provides guided work instructions for pre-welding, intra-weld and post-welding activities, leveraging resources like images, videos and audio to directly improve quality and productivity.
+Insight Centerpoint™ weld data monitoring includes WorkFlow™ technology.
+This provides guided work instructions for pre-welding, intra-weld and post-welding activities, leveraging resources like images, videos and audio to directly improve quality and productivity.